 Many multimode fibers are so-called step-index fibers, where the refractive index is a function of the radial position, i.e., it is constant in some regions and exhibits steps (sharp changes) at certain locations.
 However, there are also so-called graded-index fibers (or gradient index fibers), where the refractive index varies smoothly in the radial direction.
 That can be achieved with fiber fabrication techniques where the chemical composition of the glass preform varies continuously.
+For silica fibers, it is common to vary the concentration of germania, but one may in addition use spatially variable fluorine doping.

 A typical design of a graded-index fiber contains a parabolic profile from the fiber axis out to a certain radial position; outside that area, there can either be a constant refractive index (the cladding index) or first a depressed index region (trench).
 Figure 1 shows a simple design without such an index trench.